skafandri/skafandri.github.io/_posts/2018-02-02-ORM is not ROM.markdown

     $this->state = self::STATE_CANCELED;
 }
 ````
+Such mapping will make code changes more contained and with less to no side effects.
+Which are major contributors to hidden bugs.

 ### Map multipurpose columns to multipurpose properties
 Sometimes when a system evolves in an unexpected way, it's database and code base may do the same.
 This can result in a column holding different types of informations and often related.